 Compensation is payable if the injury has been proximately caused by the employment.
 Proximate cause exists when the employment brings the worker within the range of the danger which causes the injury.
 The employment need not be the sole cause of the danger which causes the injury; it need only be a substantial contributing cause.
-Examples of compensable injuries or conditions include: an injury sustained in a vehicle collision on the way to treatment for an industrial injury; an injury incurred while delivering a return to work slip to the employer after recovery from an industrial injury; drug addiction from pain medication prescribed for the industrial injury; a new injury caused by pain and weakness from the industrial injury.
+Examples of compensable injuries or conditions include: an injury sustained in a vehicle collision on the way to treatment for an industrial injury or en route to or from an educational training or seminar; an injury incurred while delivering a return to work slip to the employer after recovery from an industrial injury; drug addiction from pain medication prescribed for the industrial injury; a new injury caused by pain and weakness from the industrial injury.